vominhtri231/Notes/Java/Spring/profile.md

 # Profile

+Profile is the feature for declaring multiple applicaiton modes.

+Each profile is associate with a `application-<profile>.yml` configration file.

+## Component for each profile

-Any component can be specify for a profile
+Declare component for a specify profile

 ```java
 @Configuration